sec724/FNMissions/README.md

 https://github.com/DarthTon/Xenos

 https://github.com/LeleDerGrasshalmi/FortniteEndpointsDocumentation/blob/main/Fortnite/SaveTheWorld/Missions.md (For STW mission data)

--
-**If you liked this tutorial and would like to see more, feel free to** [follow me on Twitter](https://twitter.com/Windermed_)
-I post things related to fortnite modding/leaks (occasionally) and it can range from BR to STW as i'm a fan of both plus i try my best to release what i know so the community can benefit from it! so if that's up your alley then stick around as I have more things i plan to post in the future!

-Have a hee-great day, ho!

--- Windermed

 **IF YOU NEED A GUIDE ON WHAT YOU NEED TO SWAP WITH/SWAP FROM, FEEL FREE TO USE THIS:
 ACCOUNT RESOURCE GUIDE:**